-Your dialog will show COM ports 1-8 and LPT ports 1-3, regardless of which ports are actually (or virtually) there.
-For this example, let's choose COM1 as our CW/PTT port.
-Put a check in the CW/PTT box and you'll notice that the Set button is no longer greyed.
-Click on it, and open the dialog for that port.
+For this example, our CW port will be on the second port we configure (the first port, COM6, will be used for radio control). let's choose COM2 as our CW/PTT port.
+After selecting COM2 from the pull-down list of available ports, put a check in the CW/Other box and you'll notice that the Set button is no longer greyed.
+Click on it, and open the dialog for that port: